hellenshengfy/hellenshengfy.github.io/content/en/about/_index.md

 {{< column >}}

 I enjoyed my time in the museums and the field even more.
 In 2019, I **backpacked around Europe** and visited over 20 museums there.
 In 2023, I had the opportunity to excavate a neolithic site in China, where I felt immense satisfaction and freedom.
-Holding unearthed potsherds in my hand, I felt **a connection to thousands of years ago**, a feeling unlike anything I had experienced before.
+Holding potsherds in my hand, I felt **a connection to thousands of years ago**, a feeling unlike anything I had experienced before.
 It is through this kind of feeling that I have come to be certain about my passion for archaeology.

 {{< endcolumn >}}

 ## My Curriculum Vitae

+{{< columns >}}

 ### Education
 - 2023, Study in Fudan University (Course list: *Zooarchaeology*, *Isotope Analysis*,*A History of Archaeological Thoughts*, *Economic Archaeology* and etc.)